montysecurity/linper/README.md

 how often a reverse shell installed using each door will callback

-- bashrc: every time bash initializes for the user it was installed with (e.g. interactive shell, or running "/bin/bash")
+- bashrc, every time bash initializes for the user it was installed with (e.g. interactive shell, or running "/bin/bash")
-- crontab: every minute (this can be changed by altering the $CRON variable at the top of the script) (see TODO.md)
+- crontab, every minute (this can be changed by altering the $CRON variable at the top of the script) (see TODO.md)
-- systemctl: at system startup
+- systemctl, at system startup
-- /etc/rc.local: at system startup
+- /etc/rc.local, at system startup
-- /etc/skel/.bashrc: after a new user is created, and then any time that user initializes bash
+- /etc/skel/.bashrc, after a new user is created, and then any time that user initializes bash

 ### sudo hijack attack